yagoferrer/map-tools/README.md

 ```
 Direct download: [map-tools.min.js](https://github.com/yagoferrer/map-tools/blob/0.7.0/dist/map-tools.min.js)

-## Meteor Users
-You can use map-tools as it is but I'm working on a lab project for map-tools.js + Meteor integration.
-Please go to: [meteor-map-tools](https://github.com/yagoferrer/meteor-map-tools) for more information.

 ## Check out examples:

 You can either go to: [map-tools.io](http://map-tools.io/) or pull the repo and run: